-- General rule A stack must consist of 2 cubes of the same color. - King's Rule In a stack, the king must be on top. - Mountain rule The mountain must be on the ground or stacked on another mountain.
+- General rule A stack must consist of 2 cubes of the same color. - King's Rule In a stack, the king must be on top. - Mountain rule The mountain must be on the ground; it does not stack.
 Any cube, other than a mountain, can stack on an opposing mountain.